 Table of contents

-Choose a great looking scrapbook
+Choose a great-looking scrapbook

 Whenever I create handmade albums I always check Paperchase for their scrapbooks and photo albums.
-They usually have large ring bound albums with thick kraft paper, perfect for sticking lots of things onto, and a ribbon tie to keep it all neatly together.
+They usually have large ring-bound albums with thick kraft paper, perfect for sticking lots of things onto, and a ribbon tie to keep it all neatly together.

 Another option is to choose a gorgeous self-adhesive photo album with large pages.
 This is where you can lift the film off each page and simply place your photos and paper scrapbook items on each page, then cover with the self-adhesive film.
-It saves faffing around with glue, but it’s not ideal if you have anything that sticks out much more than paper or thick card.
-Then you’re better off using a glue in scrapbook to ensure it doesn’t fall out!
+It saves faffing around with glue, but it’s not ideal if you have anything that sticks out much more than paper or a thick card.
+Then you’re better off using a glue in the scrapbook to ensure it doesn’t fall out!